Broadroad/gpool/README.md

 - get connection from gpool will error when there is no idle connection in gpool
 - support block get from gpool when there is no idle connection in gpool with timeout

-## Todo
-- Connection will be closed when idle for some time duration(keep idle connection alive for some time that users can config)
-- Hearbeat to keep alive

 ## Usage
 ### 1. install with this command:
 ```shell